steevanb/gitscripts/README.md

 [addtag.sh](doc/addtag.md) : add a tag and push all tags

-[deltag.sh](doc/deltag.md) : delete a tag, and push only deleted tag
+[deltag.sh](doc/deltag.md) : delete tags, and push only deleted tags

 [push.sh](doc/push.md) : push only the current branch to origin